✓ Updated March 2026

 All Things to Do in Rotorua, New Zealand

-Te Puia's Geothermal Wonders & Māori Culture
+Te Puia's Geothermal Wonders and Māori Culture

-culturalWitness the raw power of Pōhutu Geyser erupting skyward at Te Puia, a truly mesmerizing spectacle.
-Immerse yourself in authentic Māori culture with a traditional welcome (pōwhiri) and a captivating performance, feeling the heartbeat of the land and its people.
+culturalWitness the raw power of Pōhutu Geyser erupting skyward at Te Puia, a spectacular display of geothermal energy.
+Immerse yourself in rich Māori traditions with a cultural performance and a guided tour of the living Māori village, learning about ancient customs and crafts.

 Best time: Mar-May, Sep-Nov

-Government Gardens & Rotorua Lakefront
+Government Gardens and Rotorua Museum

 Planning your Rotorua, New Zealand adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.